What is Functional Testing? Explained with Test Cases and Example (Updated)

 The process of functional testing involves a series of tests: Smoke, Sanity, Integration, Regression, Interface, System and finally User Acceptance Testing.
 Tests are conducted on each feature of the software to determine its behavior, using a combination of inputs simulating normal operating conditions, and deliberate anomalies and errors.

 Thus after rigorous functional testing, you receive software with the consistent user interface, proper integration with business processes, well-designed API having robust security and network features.

 - What is Functional Testing?

 What is functional testing?

-Functional Testing is a type of black box testing whereby each part of the system is tested against functional specification/requirements.
+Functional Testing is a type testing where each part of the system is tested against functional specification/requirements.
 For instance, seek answers to the following questions,

 - Are you able to login to a system after entering correct credentials?